 Timeline of pilots

-The pilots will run from May to December 2017 and will include several online interactions.
-All pilots will meet in Amsterdam in September to present their initial findings and to exchange with other Accountable Now Members.
+The pilots ran from May to December 2017 and included several online interactions.
+All pilots met in Amsterdam in September 2017 to present their initial findings and to exchange with other Accountable Now Members.

 What does success look like?